 Topics Map > Research Policy and Compliance

-Voluntary Training: RARC offers several training modules in techniques, record-keeping, and other research-related areas, both in-person and online.
+RARC offers several other training modules in techniques, record-keeping, and other research-related areas, both in-person and online at no cost to students or researchers.
 Visit www.rarc.wisc.edu and click on "Training" to view all offerings.

 A Chemical Hygiene Plan is required for the use of chemicals in research laboratories.
 Training (Chemical Safety Training) is highly recommended.
 In addition several resources exist to assist in chemical management and hazardous waste.